GIScience/ohsome-r/README.md

 <a href="https://github.com/GIScience/oshdb" target="blank">OpenStreetMap History Database</a>
 (OSHDB).

-ohsome allows you to…
+With ohsome, you can …

--   get aggregated statistics on the evolution of OpenStreetMap elements and specify your own temporal, spatial and/or thematic filters.
+-   Get **aggregated statistics** on the evolution of OpenStreetMap elements and specify your own temporal, spatial and/or thematic filters.
 The data aggregation endpoint allows you to access functions, e.g., to calculate the area of buildings or the length of streets at any given timestamp.

--   retrieve the geometry of the historical OpenStreetMap data, e.g., to visualize the evolution of certain OpenStreetMap elements over time.
+-   Retrieve the **geometry** of the historical OpenStreetMap data, e.g., to visualize the evolution of certain OpenStreetMap elements over time.
 You can get the geometries for specific points in time or all changes within a timespan (full-history).

 ## Installation